 Information on Dynamic Coalitions (DCs) and Requirements for Coordinators

 *To establish a Dynamic Coalition, interested individuals are advised to first hold a meeting and express the need for creating their coalition.
 They are required to produce a written statement which should outline:

 - The need for the dynamic coalition

 - A list of representatives from at least three stakeholder groups

 It is also recommended that the support of different stakeholder groups in creating the coalition is illustrated.
 Whilst not compulsory, setting up a webpage or a blog is highly recommended.

 If you are planning to create a dynamic coalition, please contact the IGF Secretariat at email@example.com.
 The Secretariat will carefully review the request and will inform you of the result.

 *Once established, coalitions must follow three basic principles of inclusiveness and transparency for carrying out their work: open membership, open mailing lists, and open archives.
-They should also follow further guidelines laid out in the Dynamic Coalition Coordination Group ToR, which is applicable to all DCs.
+They must also ensure their statements and outputs reflect minority or dissenting viewpoints.
+DCs should follow further guidelines laid out in the Dynamic Coalition Coordination Group ToR, which is applicable to all DCs.

 *Coalitions will also be asked to submit a yearly report or thematic paper to the Secretariat as an update of their activities.
 Such a report is required to be considered eligible for an individual meeting slot at annual IGFs and to be listed as an active coalition.